jhsuss/wealth-inequality/README.md

 ## <a id="run"></a> Replicate GEOWEALTH

 1. Run the numbered files found in the `scripts` folder in order
-2. Scripts to reproduce figures are in the `analysis`
+2. Scripts to reproduce figures are in the `analysis` folder